LIST-Geoinformatika/foss4g_2023/README.md

 ```

-When using OpenLayers in React without some wrapper, it is best to keep logic in useEffect since OL and React have fundamentally different way of interacting with their respective APIs.
+When using OpenLayers in React without some wrapper, it is best to keep logic in useEffect hook since OL and React have fundamentally different way of interacting with their respective APIs.
 React follows a declarative approach, where developers describe the desired UI state, and React handles the updates.
 This abstraction simplifies UI development by removing the need for manual DOM manipulation.
 In contrast, OpenLayers utilizes an imperative API, enabling developers to directly manipulate the map and its elements.
 This approach grants fine-grained control over map layers and interactions, allowing precise customization based on specific requirements.
 While React focuses on abstracting UI complexity, OpenLayers offers direct control for detailed map manipulation and customization.
 Currently, the preferred way of connecting the two libraries is by embedding most of OL logic into useEffect functions (even though there is a lot more to discuss on this topic, it is good enough for most use cases).

 Our new component must have access to a map instance.
 Therefore, it needs to be passed as a prop from a parent component.
 Now we can define a useEffect that depends on this map.
-Inside the function first make sure that map is properly loaded and then define a new WKT format since our data is stored that way.
-After that, transform the geometry of this data to EPSG:3857 since we will be using this reference system in this workshop (mainly because of measurements in later steps).
+Inside the function first make sure that map is properly loaded and then define a new `WKT` format since our data is stored that way.
+After that, transform the geometry of this data to `EPSG:3857` since we will be using this reference system in this workshop (mainly because of measurements in later steps).
 OL requires us to define two instances.
 First is a VectorSource that holds the data, and the second one is VectorLayer that is a visual representation on the map itself.
 Your component should look something like this:

 ```
 const AreaPolygon = ({ map }) => {
     useEffect(() => {
         if (!map) return;

         const format = new WKT();

         const newFeature = format.readFeature(wkt);
         newFeature.getGeometry().transform("EPSG:4326", "EPSG:3857");

         const vectorSource = new VectorSource({
             features: [newFeature],
         });

         const areaLayer = new VectorLayer({
             source: vectorSource,
             zIndex: 80,
+            properties: {
+                altitudeMode: "clampToGround",
+            },
             style: new Style({
                 fill: new Fill({
                     color: "#FFBD3388",
                 }),
                 stroke: new Stroke({
                     color: "blue",
                     width: 3,
                 }),
             }),
         });

         map.addLayer(areaLayer);

         return () => {
             vectorSource.clear();
             map.removeLayer(areaLayer);
         };
     }, [map]);

     return null;
 };

 ```